 Many consumers shopping for retail products start their journey online, and usually with a search.
 Although retail marketers know that online shopping often ends with either an online purchase or an in-store visit and sale, many paths to purchase in retail also involve a consumer calling a store location or contact center.
-With brick-and-mortar shopping limited by COVID-19, the phone call has only become a more important part of the experience.
-Customers use the call channel to learn about safety precautions, ask questions about products, make purchases, arrange curbside pickup, and more.
+Customers use the call channel to ask questions about products, check inventory, make high-stakes purchases, arrange curbside pickup, and more.

 1. 81% of retail shoppers conduct online research before buying.
 The overwhelming majority of retail consumers start their journey with online research (Source: GE Capital Retail Bank).

 2. Consumers researching water heaters, auto parts, bicycles, and mattresses are the most likely to research products via search engine.
 In almost all retail verticals, the majority of shoppers start the research process with a search engine query (Source: LSA).

 3. 77% of shoppers use a mobile device to search for products.
 The majority of these searches occur on mobile devices, since retail shoppers frequently research competitor products and pricing in-store (Source: Salsify).

 4. In 2023, US retailers will spend over $50 billion on digital ads.
 This is a 50% projected increase from 2020, when many retailers pulled back spend due to COVID-19 (Source: eMarketer).

 5. eCommerce spending is expected to reach $36 billion in 2023.
 This is a 20% projected increase from 2022.
 (Source: eMarketer)